miken32/SlackNotifications/README.md

 These options can be set after including your plugin in your localSettings.php file.

+### Options changed from version 1.x

+* The setting `ExcludedPermission` was removed and replaced with `SlackExcludeGroup` to follow Mediawiki naming guidelines.
+* The setting `SlackExcludeNotificationsFrom` was deprecated and replaced with `SlackExcludedTitles` and `SlackExcludedNamespaces` to allow for better control over exclusions.
+* The `WikiUrl*` settings are no longer needed, as the URLs are better determined by Mediawiki's built-in functions.
+* The setting `SlackSendMethod` was removed, the method is now determined automatically.
+You ***must*** ensure that your server's certificate trust stores are configured properly; it's ***highly*** insecure to disable certificate verification, and no longer possible in modern versions of PHP.

 ### Customize the channel where notifications gets sent to

 By default, when you create an incoming Slack webhook, you'll define which channel notifications go into.
 You can also override this in MediaWiki by setting the parameter below.
 Remember to also include # before your channel name.